 - Two things they can smell

-This should ground them and help calm them down.
-Grounding is when you are in the present moment, not in the past or future, often where anxiety and stress get worse.
+This may ground and help calm them down.
+Grounding allows you to be in the present moment, not in the past or future, where anxiety and stress often get worse.

-It’s also helpful to have sensory objects on hand.
-They can be as simple and mundane as a piece of flavorful gum or headphones so your partner can listen to music or something more interesting like a squishy toy or keychain they can fiddle with.
-Use what they are comfortable with to bring them to the present moment through their senses.
+It can also be helpful to have sensory objects on hand.
+Such objects could be as simple as a piece of flavorful gum, headphones so your partner can listen to music, or something more interesting like a squishy toy or keychain they can fiddle with.
+Let your partner choose something they are comfortable with to bring them to the present moment through their senses.

 6. Create your boundaries

-It would help if you kept yourself in mind when you’re supporting a partner through trauma.
+It is vital to keep yourself in mind when you’re supporting your partner through grief and trauma.
 Trauma support can take a toll on your mental health, as well, especially if your partner is prone to lashing out on bad days.

-Setting and asserting boundaries (with yourself and your partner) will protect both of you.
+Setting and asserting boundaries (for yourself and your partner) can protect both of you.

 Consider your limitations.
 How much support can you give each day before you burn out?
-Knowing this lets you recognize when it’s time to step back and take time for yourself.
-You won’t be helpful to your partner if you’re burnt out.
+Assessing this lets you recognize when it’s time to step back and take time for yourself.
+You’re not able to be as supportive of your partner if you’re burnt out.

-You also need to know what kind of treatment you expect from your partner.
-While lashing out during an episode is normal, that doesn’t mean that you have to allow your partner to mistreat you.
+You also need to know what kind of behavior you’ll accept from your partner.
+While lashing out during an episode is normal, that doesn’t mean that you have to allow your partner to continuously mistreat you.

-Once you determine your boundaries, talk to your partner about them.
-It would help if you always discussed boundaries with partners regardless of their mental health.
-It is crucial to share these, especially when there are mental health struggles in play.
+Once you define your boundaries, talk to your partner about them.
+It would also help if you regularly discuss these boundaries with your partner, to give both of you time to get used to talking about and practicing them.
+It is crucial to share these gently and persistently, especially when there are mental health struggles in play.

 7. Encourage professional help

-At some point, your partner may benefit if they seek out a professional to help them.
-There’s only so much that you can do or provide, and seeking out a therapist will help both of you.
+At some point, your partner may benefit from seeking out a mental health professional to help them as they are facing trauma.
+There’s only so much that you can do or provide, and working with an online therapist might help both of you.

-Trauma-related therapy is complicated, and healing from trauma takes a long time, and trauma recovery is a life-long process.
+Trauma-related online therapy is complicated, and healing from trauma can take a long time, since trauma recovery is typically a life-long process.

-You can’t (and shouldn’t) force your partner to seek out a therapist.
+You can’t (and shouldn’t) force your partner to seek out an online therapist even though there are many benefits to doing so.
 Some people may feel invalidated by that suggestion, especially if they’re having a bad day.
-Talk to your partner when they’re not experiencing a trigger and see if they’re comfortable making an appointment with a professional.
+Instead, you may want to talk to your partner when they’re not experiencing a trigger to see if they’re comfortable making an appointment with an online mental health professional.

-A professional can teach your partner coping methods or guide them through past events to help rewire them so they do not feel so triggered.
+Online mental health professionals can teach your partner coping methods or guide them through past events to help them so they do not feel so triggered.
 Being the sole support for your partner puts a lot of pressure on you to be precisely what they need.
-Therapists are trained in trauma therapy.
-Recognize that your help is valuable and where your limitations are.
+Online therapists are trained in online trauma therapy.
+It is important to recognize that your help is valuable as well as where your limitations are.

-Please encourage them to seek help and talk with someone who can help them navigate traumatic emotions and who will create a personalized plan to help them handle triggers and emotions and create a healthy worldview despite what they have experienced.
+Consider encouraging them to talk with someone who can help them navigate their grief and trauma, through a personalized plan to help them handle triggers and emotions.
+This could also allow your partner to develop a healthier worldview, despite what they have experienced.

 Healing from trauma is more manageable with support

-Healing from trauma is a difficult task.
-With support from loved ones and a specialized therapist, Witt is manageable.
-Remember that your partner is going through something difficult, even if you cannot fully understand it.
+Remember that your partner is going through something complicated even if you don’t fully understand it.
 Offer love and support.
 Also, remember to take care of yourself in the process.

 Are you or a partner seeking out professional counseling for a trauma-related condition?
-We want to help you heal.
-If you are ready to get the help you need to reduce the effects of your trauma symptoms, get started here or call us at (833)-274-heal to get connected with a specialized trauma therapist who can help.
+We want to help you and your partner move forward from trauma.
+If you are ready to get help to reduce the effects of your trauma symptoms, get started here or call us at (833)-274-heal to get connected with a specialized online trauma therapist who can help.

 This article was very helpful.
 I feel my whole family could benefit from counseling.